April 1, 2025

 Adobe Express is an all-in-one visual platform that makes creating and editing images and photos easy.
 It doesn't have a dedicated slow motion feature like other apps, but its video speed tool can get you pretty close.

 Upload a video to the platform, then choose slow or super slow motion, depending on your preference.
-You can also toggle the Mute option to remove the audio, then instantly download your slow-mo video to your mobile device or computer.
+You can also toggle the Mute option to remove the audio (which often sounds distorted in slow motion), then instantly download your slow-mo video to your mobile device or computer.

 If you need to crop your video to fit social media platform requirements, you can pair Adobe Express's change video speed with its free video resizer.